Fresh expression: Fresh expression values

 Fresh expressions can take a variety of forms, but several defining characteristics help distinguish them as part of the movement.
 These include being missional, contextual, ecclesial, and formational.

 Missional

 Fresh expressions are designed to engage individuals who do not currently attend church.
-They are not intended to be extensions of existing church programs, but rather new forms of church that emerge in collaboration with people outside traditional church structures.
+The goal is to reach out and not intended to be extensions of existing church programs or gathering existing Christians, but rather new forms of church that emerge in collaboration with people outside traditional church structures.

 Contextual

 Each fresh expression is developed within and shaped by the specific cultural and social context of the community it serves.
 It seeks to communicate Christianity in ways that are meaningful and relevant to the particular group it engages.
 These communities may form in diverse settings and in various environments such as public spaces, housing developments, or university campuses.
 Some are tailored to specific populations, including bikers, artists, or people experiencing homelessness.

 Ecclesial

 Fresh expressions aim to function as church for those they reach, rather than as ministries of an existing church.
 While they may be connected to established churches or denominations, their intention is to form autonomous worshiping communities that are recognized as valid expressions of church.
+It includes worship, Scripture, prayer, community and pastoral care, not just an event.